toptensoftware/JsonKit/readme.md

 Note: although these event methods could have been implemented using reflection rather than interfaces, the use of interfaces is more discoverable through Intellisense/Autocomplete.

-## Cloning Objects
+## Cloning and Re-parsing Objects

-PetaJson includes a couple of helper functions for cloning object:
+PetaJson includes a couple of helper functions for cloning object by saving to Json and then reloading:

 	var person1 = new Person() { Name = "Mr Json Bourne"; }
 	var person2 = Json.Clone(person1);